FederatedAI/KubeFATE/k8s-deploy/README.md

 Create a `cluster.yaml` for FATE cluster configuration.
 The details of configuration can be found here: [FATE Cluster Configuration Guide](../docs/configurations/FATE_cluster_configuration.md).

 **NOTE:** For Chinese user, specifying a local image registry in `cluster.yaml` can accelerate the download of images.
-The details is as follows:
+The details are as follows:
 ```
 registry: "hub.c.163.com/federatedai"
 ```